schimar/wdetect/README.md

 This repository exists solely to reproduce my first version of a weed detection neural network.
 The code mostly comes from the [cocosynth](https://github.com/akTwelve/cocosynth) and [matterport's Mask R-CNN](https://github.com/matterport/Mask_RCNN) repositories.
 For detailed info on software dependencies, please refer to the [cocosynth](https://github.com/akTwelve/cocosynth) repository.
 Make sure that the two folders are in your working directory, and change the relative paths if needed.

-There are two basic steps to be done, namely
+There are two basic steps to be done, namely:

 1) creating the synthetic (COCO-like) images and *json* files
 2) training the model and performing preliminary visual validation

 ========================================================================================